Nokimalos/navy/README.md

   - first terminal: ./navy maps/my_navy.txt
   - second terminal: ./navy [first_player_pid] maps/my_navy2.txt

-# Unit Test for the Navy Project
+# Unit Test for the Navy Project:

 This is a first year project at EPITECH and there is unit tests where everything is tested except the signals part.